Conservative Party Structure & Organisation

 4. The SSCA's Volunteers

 All of these people play vital roles.
-They will always aim to achieve our 3 clearly defined political goals above everything else (these goals are mentioned on our home page).
+They will always aim to achieve our objectives above everything else.
+These objectives are listed on our "About Us" Page.

 Like with any worthwhile Association, there is always a lot of hard work to be done.
 You can get involved with us as much or as little as you like, but no matter what you want to do, we will always strive to make sure that your time with us is always well spent, and hopefully, extremely enjoyable.
 Below is a list of things that you can volunteer in to get involved with the Association and with its members.